flare-foundation/docs/docs/tech/fassets/collateral.md

     If the pool CR is already below the exit CR, redemption cannot occur.
     The exit CR is for the collateral pool only.

-* **Top-up CR**: To incentivize healthy collateral pools, when the pool CR reaches the top-up CR, anyone can add collateral to the pool and receive [CPTs](#pool-collateral) at a reduced price.
+* **Top-up CR**: To incentivize healthy collateral pools, if the pool CR falls below the top-up CR, anyone can add collateral to the pool and receive [CPTs](#pool-collateral) at a reduced price.
     [This top-up mechanism](#top-up) decreases the likelihood of liquidations because of a low amount of pool collateral.

 ## Redemption of CPTs